-AWDF is one of four Women's Funds from the Global South managing Leading from the South - a funding initiative created to resource women's rights activism in the global South over 4 years.
-The fund was initiated with support from the Netherlands Ministry of Foreign Affairs as part of their commitment to the implementation of Sustainable Development Goal 5.
+AWDF is one of four Women's Funds from the Global South managing the Leading from the South Fund- a funding initiative created to resource women's rights activism in the global South over 4 years, initiated by the Dutch Ministry of Foreign Affairs.
 It supports activism devised, implemented, and led by women's rights organisations in the global South.
-The LfS fund is being implemented by four women's funds: Three are Regional Funds: African Women's Development Fund (Africa and the Middle East Region), Fondo Mujeres del Sur (Latin America and the Caribbean) and South Asia Women Fund (Asia); and one global fund AYNI - the Indigenous Women's Fund.
+The LFS fund is being implemented by four women's funds: Three are Regional Funds: African Women's Development Fund (Africa and the Middle East Region), Fondo Mujeres del Sur (Latin America and the Caribbean) and South Asia Women Fund (Asia); and one global fund AYNI - the Indigenous Women's Fund.

 AWDF is mandated to fund in all 54 African countries.
-Under the Leading from the South initiative AWDF has expanded its grantmaking mandate to include selected countries in the Middle East.
+Under the Leading from the South initiative AWDF has expanded its grantmaking mandate to include selected countries in the Middle East (see below for list of eligible countries).